openstack/diskimage-builder/README.md

-Image building tools for Openstack
+Image building tools for OpenStack
 ==================================

 These tools are the components of TripleO